ubuntupunk/visidian/README.md

 - `:VisidianHelp` - Open this help document.
 - `:VisidianSync` - Sync your Vault with a Remote.
 - `:VisidianToggleAutoSync` - Toggle Auto Sync.
-- `:VisidianTogglePreview` - Toggle Preview.
+- `:VisidianTogglePreview` - Toggle Markdown Preview.
 - `:VisidianToggleSidebar` - Toggle Sidebar.
 - `:VisidianSearch` - Search for notes in the vault.
 ---